bcgov/bcdg/docs/content-syntax-guide.md

 !!!
 Note

 	- Videos do not show when the [devhub-techdocs-publish](https://github.com/bcgov/devhub-techdocs-publish/blob/main/docs/index.md#how-to-use-the-docker-image-to-preview-content-locally) tool is used to preview the documentation locally.
 	- DevHub will only display content within an `iframe` from domains that are explicitly allowed in the DevHub configuration.
-Currently, this is limited to YouTube.
+Currently, this is limited to YouTube and Miro.
 If you would like to include videos from sources other than YouTube or other content within an `iframe`, please contact the [Developer Experience team](mailto:developer.experience@gov.bc.ca) to discuss your needs.

 ```html